gletort/FishFeats/docs/Get-RNAs.md

 ## RNA manual correction

-To correct RNA assignment, select the point(s) to change the assignment value, put the value (label) of the cell to assign it to in the `assign points to cell` parameter field and click on `assign selected points`.
+To correct RNA assignment, select the point(s) to change the assignment value, put the value (label) of the cell/nucleus to assign it to in the `assign points to cell` parameter field and click on `assign selected points`.

 ![assigning](imgs/assigning.png)